Updated by Bobby

 Some More Real Life Examples

-What I always find helpful when trying to setup anything, guitar gear especially, is to look at what other people are doing, take a few notes and then go do something similar.
+When trying to set up guitar gear, I find it helpful to look at what other people are doing, take a few notes, and then go do something similar.

 Let's start with a guitarist you probably recognize.